Nohitha-18/-Non-Invasive-Glucose-Monitoring-System/README.md

 The system is based on the principle that **glucose affects light absorption in biological tissues**.

-* Infrared light is emitted into the finger
+* Infrared light is passed through the finger
 * Blood and glucose absorb part of the light
 * Remaining light is detected by a photodiode
 * The detected signal is converted into voltage